rickstaa/stable-learning-control/docs/source/control/tuning.rst

    :lines: 18-
    :emphasize-lines: 18-33, 60-66, 67-72, 78-93

-(An equivalent Tensorflow example is available in ``bayesian_learning_control/examples/tf2/sac_ray_hyper_parameter_tuning.py``.)
+(An equivalent Tensorflow example is available in ``stable_learning_control/examples/tf2/sac_ray_hyper_parameter_tuning.py``.)

-In this example, on line ``23-38`` we first create a small wrapper function that makes sure that the Ray Tuner serves the hyperparameters in the BLC algorithm's format.
+In this example, on line ``23-38`` we first create a small wrapper function that makes sure that the Ray Tuner serves the hyperparameters in the SLC algorithm's format.
 Following in line ``52-58`` we set the starting point for several hyperparameters used in the hyperparameter search.
 Next, on line ``65-77``, we define the hyperparameter search space.
 Lastly, we start the hyperparameter search using the :meth:`tune.run` method online ``83-97``.